PlummersSoftwareLLC/Primes/PrimeMinecraftDatapack/solution_1/README.md

   After that, the solution can be run again by issuing ./run.sh

 ### Manually, without owning the game
- - Download the minecraft server jar from [the Minecraft website](https://www.minecraft.net/en-us/download/server) (game versions 1.17 and 1.17.1 are known to work, however newer versions will likely work as well).
+ - Download the minecraft server jar from [the Minecraft website](https://www.minecraft.net/en-us/download/server) (game versions 1.17, 1.17.1 and 1.18.1 are known to work, however newer versions will likely work as well). **Note:** versions lower than 1.18.1 are vulnerable to the [critical Log4j vulnerability described in CVE-2021-44228](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228).
  - Move the server jar, `eula.txt`, `server.properties`, and `start.bat` to a new directory. **Note:** by doing so, you agree to [the Minecraft EULA](https://account.mojang.com/documents/minecraft_eula)
  - Run the server as a java program; a command is provided in start.bat which allocates 1 gigabyte of memory.
  - Once the server has started, copy the entirety of the `Pack` folder into `/world/datapacks/`.
 The path of the `pack.mcmeta` file should be `/world/datapacks/Pack/pack.mcmeta`.